mohsenasadi501/DataStructureAlgorithm/README.md

 - Right-Left (RL)

-We have factor to check the balance of tree called balanced factor:
+We have a factor to check the balance of the tree called the balanced factor:

 `BF = height(left) - height(right)`

 ` -1 <= BF <= 1`

-BF should be 0,1,-1 if is greater or lower than these number, the tree should re balanced itself.
+BF should be 0,1,-1 if is greater or lower than these numbers, the tree should re-balanced itself.

 ### Left Rotation(LL)

-We can calculate  BF of each child and node with value of 1 is not balance and the heavy is on the right we have to perform left rotation
+We can calculate the BF of each child and node with a value of 1 is not balanced and the heavy is on the right we have to perform left rotation

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/leftRotation.png" alt="leftRotation.png" width="254">